myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-24T22:32:09.462Z
+>
+> Their loss will be in that they were only a degraded version of birdapp, no more no less

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-24T21:47:52.677Z
 >
 > The brand name #Pebble is as bad as T2.
 Even if we search for "T2" or "Pebble", not only news articles but even pebble.is does not appear at the top of the list